cgseife/nyccovid/README.md

 				new covid cases (presumably positive tests as of date)<br>
 				hospitalized case count <br>
 				death count (deaths on date, as known on report date)<br>
+				probables deaths (probable deaths on date, as known on report date) after 4/19<br>
+				confirmed deaths (should be duplicate of death count, but from probables file) after 4/19<br>

-That is, the dictionary contains all the NYC case/hosp/death tables, one per day of report.
+That is, the dictionary contains all the NYC case/hosp/death tables and prob/conf/dod tables, one per day of report.

 # Excel sheets
 probables.xlsx = accounting of NYC "probable" deaths; digitized from graphs in pdfs folder.<br>